John W. Stephens

-John W. Stephens (October 13, 1834 – May 21, 1870) was a state senator from North Carolina.
+John Walter Stephens (October 14, 1834 – May 21, 1870) was an assassinated state senator from North Carolina.
 He was stabbed and garroted by the Ku Klux Klan on May 21, 1870.
 This killing began the Kirk–Holden war.

 Personal life and early career

 Born John Walter Stephens near Bruce's Crossroads (now Summerfield) in Guilford County, North Carolina, he was the oldest child of Absalom Stephens and his wife, Letitia.
 Stephens had four siblings, three brothers and a sister.

 His family moved to Rockingham County when Stephens was still young, living first in Wentworth, the county seat, and then in Leaksville.
 Stephens' father, a tailor by trade, died in 1848, while the family was living in Leaksville.

 Stephens married his first wife, Nannie Walters, in 1857.
 Only two years later, she died, leaving Stephens a widower, and the single father of an infant daughter, Nannie.
 Living in a Wentworth hotel in 1860, he married Martha Frances Groom.
 From this marriage, his daughter Ella was born.

 Said to have been a member of the Methodist Church at Wentworth, Stephens also served for a time as an agent for the American Bible and Tract Society though he was barely literate.
 Soon after, he became a tobacco trader, moving to York, South Carolina.